Master of Arts in Teaching (M.A.T.) Special Education/Moderate Disabilities

 Masters degree and licensure

-The coursework provides students with the core competencies they need to be able to apply for a Massachusetts teaching license in Moderate Disabilities (PreK-8 or 5-12).
+The coursework provides students with the core competencies they need to be able to apply for a Massachusetts teaching license in Moderate Disabilities (PreK-2, PreK-8 or 5-12).
 In order to apply for an initial or additional license students must pass the appropriate Massachusetts Tests for Educator Licensure (MTEL); for an additional license, students must also complete a State Competency Review.
 Mount Holyoke College advisors will guide you through the process of applying for your additional license in Moderate Disabilities.

 Contact Us